More U.S. Legislative Resources

 - U.S. Elections – From the online encyclopedia Infoplease.
 Links to current and historical information on U.S. presidential and congressional elections.

-- American Election Studies – High quality data on voting, public opinion, and political participation.
+- American National Election Studies – High quality data on voting, public opinion, and political participation.
 The Reference Library links to a bibliography of over 5,000 citations to election studies and articles.

 News & Analysis